2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 Bus tickets, Heraklion, Crete.

 The ride takes from 10 to 15 minutes under normal traffic conditions.
-If you’re traveling with several bags or heavy luggage, it might be wiser to ride a taxi or book a private airport transfer.
+If you’re traveling with several bags or heavy luggage, riding a taxi or booking a private airport transfer might be wiser.

 Arriving or Departing by Sea: The Port of Heraklion

-The Heraklion port is Greece’s third busiest port, so if you arrive or depart from here, get ready for some action.
-Crowds are not odd so plan to arrive well ahead of departure.
+The Heraklion port is Greece’s third busiest port, so if you arrive or depart from here, prepare for some action.
+Crowds are not odd, so plan to arrive well ahead of departure.

-Ferries leaving for Athens (Port of Piraeus), as well as the ones for other Greek islands mostly concentrate here (some ferries also depart from Chania).
-There are also ships that cover the route to Thessaloniki, in northern Greece.
+Ferries leaving for Athens (Port of Piraeus) and others leaving for other Greek islands are mainly concentrated here (some ferries also depart from Chania).
+Some ships cover the route to Thessaloniki in northern Greece.

 Read more about Heraklion